-NOTE: The foot switch MUST be depressed and the thermal protection must be connected before the sweep will operate.
+NOTE: The foot switch MUST be depressed and the thermal protection cord wired in before the sweep will operate.

 Normal Shut Down

 - A. Before shutting down the unit, be sure the sumps and unload conveyor are empty. - B. Press the "Stop" button on the control panel.